USUSDW/sp22-rust-presentation/README.md

 # Rust

-Rust is a language designed with memory safety in mind.
+Rust is a language designed with memory safety in mind, along with a bunch of cool features like pattern matching, a trait system, and type-encoded error handling.
+This repo will focus on the ownership system of Rust.

 Links:
 * [Rust Homepage](https://www.rust-lang.org/)